anehajahlu/tgvc-userbot/README.md

 A Telegram UserBot to Play Audio in Voice Chats.

-This is also the source code of the userbot which is being used for playing DJ/Live Sets music in [Cari Teman Online](https://t.me/humangabutguys) group.
+This is also the source code of the userbot which is being used for playing Music in [Cari Teman Online](https://t.me/humangabutguys) group.

 Made with [tgcalls](https://github.com/MarshalX/tgcalls) and [Pyrogram Smart Plugin](https://docs.pyrogram.org/topics/smart-plugins)